 Basements are notoriously problematic for water problems because they are built below grade.
 Add in various reasons inside and out.
 From the inside, problems like foundation cracks, improper sealing, plumbing leaks, faulty sump pumps, and even door and window leaks can cause basement flooding.
 Poor grading around your home and failures of your gutter system or perimeter drainage can result in flooding risks originating from outside your home.

 We've seen some crazy home insurance claims, so we know a thing or two about protecting Virginia basements from water damage.
-While the causes and the cost of recovery can sound overwhelming, 93% of water damage incidents can be prevented with the right measures.
+While the causes and the cost of recovery can sound overwhelming, the right measures can prevent 93% of water damage incidents.

 Tips to prevent basement flooding